openstack-archive/fuel-plugin-nsxv/doc/user/source/usage.rst

 Usage
 =====

-Easiest way to check that plugin works as expected would be trying to create network or router using ``neutron`` command line client:
+The easiest way to check that the plugin works as expected is to create a network or router using the ``neutron`` command-line tool:

 ::